 General Savings Fund

 A general savings fund account refers to the money that you are saving up for short-term goals.
-For instance, buying a sofa set, investing in new musical instruments, etc. You can open limited period savings account with promising returns in your bank.
+For instance, buying a sofa set, investing in new musical instruments, etc. You can open a limited period savings account with promising returns in your bank.
 And when the time comes, you can easily cash it out to fulfill your needs.

 As the name suggests, this account would only consist of the money you can spend on traveling/vacations.
 Note that there are certain banks that provide highly valuable credit cards and debit cards, especially for people on the go.